Installing Nginx on Raspberry Pi

 sudo nano index.php

-<body> tag in the page, add the following:
+<body> tag in the page, but before the closing

 Save and close up

 nano.
-Now open a Chromium browser instance and navigate to
+Now open Chromium browser and navigate to

 http://localhost.
 You should